Blendify/blender-manual/trunk/blender_docs/manual/physics/particles/physics/fluid.rst

 Stiff Viscosity
    Creates viscosity for expanding fluid.
 Check box sets this to be a factor of normal viscosity.
 Interaction Radius
    Fluid's interaction radius.
-Check box sets this to be a factor of 4*particle size.
+Check box sets this to be a factor of 4 × *particle size*.
 Rest Density
    Density of fluid when at rest.
 Check box sets this to be a factor of default density.